Frequently Asked Questions

 Undergraduate students have the opportunity to participate in one 25-minute session on each day that the Writing Studio is open, and graduate students have the opportunity to participate in one 55-minute session on each day that the Writing Studio is open.

 Who are the tutors?

-All of the tutors are graduate students in Georgia State’s Department of English focusing their studies on rhetoric and composition, literary studies, or creative writing.
+Most of the tutors are graduate students in Georgia State’s Department of English focusing their studies on rhetoric and composition, literary studies, or creative writing.
 Many of the tutors also teach English 1101, 1102, and Business Writing.
 Additionally, we have tutors from the Writing Across the Curriculum program who are graduate students in departments such as History, Criminal Justice, Economics, and Political Science.
+We also have a number of undergraduate tutors.
 To get a better sense of who the tutors are, you can also read their bios when making an appointment on the Writing Studio website.